VANESSA ALEJANDRA BAILEY

 VAB: Ok, this list changes pretty much weekly, but most recently I’d say:

-Delicious Food by James Hannaham: because it tackles the issue of race and poverty in such an interesting and unexpected way
+Delicious Food by James Hannaham: because it tackles the issue of race and poverty in such an interesting and unexpected way.

-Have You Seen Marie?
-By Sandra Cisneros: this book is for adults but written in the style of a children’s picture book.
+Have You Seen Marie? by Sandra Cisneros: this book is for adults but written in the style of a children’s picture book.
 It’s the story of a woman looking for her cat after her mother dies and it deals with grief and loss the most beautiful and touching way.
 It’s probably going to get moved to my “sanity shelf.”

-A Deadly Wandering: A Tale of Tragedy and Redemption in the Age of Attention: a GASP non-fiction book makes my list!
+A Deadly Wandering: A Tale of Tragedy and Redemption in the Age of Attention by Matt Richtel: a *GASP* non-fiction book makes my list!
 We’re all on our phones - texting, Instagraming - and we’ve all read the countless trend pieces about what this is doing to our families, sex lives, brains etc. But this book resonated with me because it’s not a finger-wagging take on “kids these days” but more of a story.
 The book delves into a narrative-style story of a promising teenage athlete who was in a texting-while-driving car accident that killed two rocket scientists.